Almudena Cathedral

 Catedral de Nuestra Señora la Almudena

-Madrid's cathedral, The Cathedral de la Almudena, took more than 100 years to complete.
-It was finally consecrated by pope John-Paul II in 1993.
+Madrid’s Cathedral, the Catedral de la Almudena, took more than one hundred years to complete.
+The cathedral looks much older than it actually is: it was consecrated as recently as in 1993.

 Almudena Cathedral